COVID-19 pandemic in the Northern Territory: 2020

 On 18 March, the Northern Territory government announced an economic stimulus package of A$60 million.

-On 24 March 2020, the Northern Territory (NT) government introduced strict border control, with anyone arriving from abroad or interstate being required to self-isolate for 14 days.
+On 24 March 2020, the Northern Territory (NT) government introduced strict border controls, with anyone arriving from abroad or interstate being required to self-isolate for 14 days.
 The only exemption would be due to health and emergency services, defence and policing, flight crews and freight, and based on "compassionate grounds".
-NT Police Commissioner Jamie Chalker said that the local police and government are likely to impose these measures until September.
-Anyone now arriving in NT will have to declare that they would isolate for 14 days and let the authorities know of their location during this period at the point of entry.
+NT Police Commissioner Jamie Chalker said that the local police and government were likely to impose these measures until September.
+Anyone arriving in NT had to declare that they would isolate for 14 days and let the authorities know of their location during that period at the point of entry.
 Failure to comply with the new regulations could result in denying entry or a fine of A$62,800.
 Furthermore, all non-essential travel to the NT's 76 remote communities was banned.

 From midday on 1 May, some internal restrictions in NT were eased.